Our electricians keep the NHS running by making sure electrical systems and equipment are safe and working correctly.

 You will be encouraged to study for qualifications such as NVQs.

 Estates staff working in the NHS are paid on the Agenda for Change (AfC) pay system.
-As an estates support worker, you could start on AfC band 1 or 2.
+As an estates support worker, you could start on AfC band 2.
 As a qualified electrician in estates maintenance, you will typically start on AfC band 3.
 With further training and experience, you could apply for more senior positions at bands 4 and above.

 Electricians in the NHS work standard hours of around 37.5 a week.
 The job may involve shifts including early starts, evenings and weekends.
 Electricians may be part of an on-call rota for emergency cover.